 In 2009 I had my overhead electric service moved underground and removed an ugly power pole in the center of my yard.
 This allowed me to do more garden landscaping.
 I added a second raspberry bed next to the first one and I dug out some of the plants to replant into the new bed.
 I also dug out the poor soil and added in rich compost and a below ground root barrier as before.
 I now have two raspberry beds that are fully mature and producing bumper crops of berries every year.

-Along with raspberries I now have beds for gooseberries, Black currants, strawberries, and after struggling to grow blueberries I finally decided to give up and grow something else.
+Along with raspberries I now have beds for gooseberries, Black currants, strawberries, and after struggling to grow blueberries I finally decided to give up and grow Haskap or Honey berries.
+Similar in taste but more cold tolerant and better suited the arctic climate.